pedjak/grails-marshallers/README.md

       	String name
     }

+and we have the following requirements

-and we need to serialize dob and isbn fields as attributes and books belonging to an author has to be serialized as part of author element
+* *dob* and *isbn* fields has to be serialized as attributes
+* *books* belonging to an *author* has to be serialized as children of *author* xml element
+* there is a static method of Author class which fetches popular books for an author.
+These popular books should also be serialized as children of *author* xml element

 Marshaling configuration for such a case is specified as a static closure of each class